mckinsey/vizro/vizro-core/docs/pages/user-guides/card-button.md

     Note that inserting images using html is by default turned off by the `dcc.Markdown` to prevent users being exposed to cross-site scripting attacks.
 If you need to turn it on, a custom component would have to be created.

-You might notice that the image is quite large, find out how to style images (e.g. position and size) in the next section!
+You might notice that the image is quite large.
+You'll find out how to style images in terms of their position and size in the next section.

 ### Style a card image

-To change the styling of the image (e.g. size or position), add a URL hash to your image like this:
+To change the size or position of the image, add a URL hash to your image like this:

 `![Image ALT text](Image URL#my-image)`

 Note the added URL hash `#my-image`.
-Now create a CSS file placed in your `assets` folder and provide an attribute selector to select images with that matching URL hash.
+Now create a CSS file placed in your `assets` folder and give an attribute selector to select images with that matching URL hash.

 !!! example "Card with styled image"
     === "images.css"